aharonium/opensiddur.org/posts/posts/blessing-the-spirit-of-life-after-eating-and-feeling-satiated_(aharon-nissn.varady_2016-04-18).html.md

 </span></div></td>

 <td style="vertical-align:top;" width="53%"><div class="english">
 She intervenes for Her king, [On Shabbat, Rosh Ḥodesh, and Yontov: She is a tower for Her king, [foot]II Shmuel 22:41[/foot]] bringing lovingkindness to Her chosen servant, to David and to his descendants, throughout the world [foot]Tehilim 18:51[/foot].
-The One who makes peace in lofty places, may He make peace here below for us and for all Yisrael (and for everyone in the world) – and let us say, Amen!
+The One who makes peace in lofty places, may He make peace here below for us and for all Yisrael (and for everyone in the world) – and let us say, <em>Amen</em>!
 </div></td>
 </tr>